Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Conclusion

 Google News is not a bad app, but its limitations are becoming harder to ignore in 2026.
-Algorithmic bias, repetitive coverage, and zero support for newsletters and RSS leave significant gaps for serious news readers.
+Duplicated stories, in-feed advertising, homepage outlet concentration, and zero support for newsletters and RSS leave significant gaps for serious news readers.
 Here is a quick recap of the best alternatives:

 • Ground News: Best for media literacy and bias awareness